yahoo/fluxible/docs/faq.md

 ### In react-router, how do I get access to the Fluxible context from `willTransitionTo`?

 Since `willTransitionTo` is defined statically on the component, it will not have access to the Fluxible context.
 There is a [open issue](https://github.com/rackt/react-router/pull/590) from react-router to provide access but, as of this writing) it has yet to be resolved.

+### Why does routing execution order change based on first load vs routing via `navigateAction`?

+This is by design so that you could render loading states within your components while navigation is happening.
+Then you change the layout immediately and then fill sections of the page with data as it is loaded rather than having a wait followed by a full update.

+With that said, you should be able to get the behavior you want by implementing `shouldComponentUpdate` in your app component that returns false when `this.props.isNavigateComplete` is false.
+This would prevent rendering until the full navigation has finished.